 Dongles come free with many mobile broadband packages.
 Providers currently offering free dongles with a mobile broadband contract are:

-EE 4G dongles are the quickest around and deliver speeds of up to 40Mbps.
+EE 4G dongles are the quickest around and deliver speeds of up to 60Mbps.
 That makes it, by some distance, the UK's fastest mobile broadband provider.

-Three dongles use HSPA+ technology for broadband connection speeds of up to 21Mbps.
-Choose between the Huawei E3231 Standard Dongle or the Huawei E3256, which features a handy rotating head for improved performance.
+Three dongles use HSPA+ technology for broadband connection speeds of up to 42Mbps.

 O2's dongles are sleek, small and very portable, with a choice of colour options.
 O2's 3G network will provide users with a headline connection speed of up to 21Mbps.

-If you want to use your dongle to get mobile broadband when abroad, it is worth checking with your individual ISP.
-In theory you can access the internet using your dongle wherever there is mobile phone signal, however are sure to additional charges involved.
+If you want to use your dongle to get mobile broadband when abroad, check with your individual ISP.
+In theory, you can access the internet using your dongle wherever there is mobile phone signal; however, there may be some additional charges involved.

 Find out more about using your dongle abroad in our guide Broadband abroad.